Does my child need to attend the school or live in the district where the camp is held?

 Can I sign up a friend of my child?

 You cannot, because the parent or legal guardian of that friend must agree to the waiver for their own child.
-However, as soon as you complete the enrollment process you will be able to share camp details with friends via email or social media and invite them to enroll as well.
+However, as soon as you complete the enrollment process you can share camp details with friends via email or social media and invite them to enroll as well.

 What if child gets sick or injured during a camp?